lizf57/professional-readme/README.md

   ## [Contributions](#Table-of-Contents)
-  There are no other contributors for this project.
+  There are no direct contributors for this project.
+A starter code was provided by the University of Wisconsin Bootcamp program.

   ## [Tests](#Table-of-Contents)
   To test this application, open in VS code, or your prefered editor, and open the terminal.
 In the terminal, type 'node index.js' and answer the prompts.